charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-3-split.md

          F - FA - FB (feature-f)
 ```

-## Preparing to Merge Pull Requests
+## Preparing to Merge a Large Pull Request

-All pull requests are approved and ready to merge.
+All of your pull requests are approved and ready to merge.
 Now what?

-Pull requests will need to be merged in reverse order (PR 3 is merged first, then PR 2, then PR 1).
+Pull requests will need to be merged in reverse order (last PR is merged first - f into e, e into d, d into
+master).
 To test that things go smoothly with the first pull request (`feature-f` into `feature-e`), we should
 create a local E-F integration branch.

 The local integration branch will have new commits if changes are needed to resolve merge conflicts or fix